Mayur-Shashidhar/Mayur-Shashidhar/README.md

 ## Hi there 👋 I'm Shashidhar Mayur

+🚀 About Me
-Computer Science student at PES University
+🎓 First-year Computer Science student at PES University

-I love creating projects
+💡 Passionate about software development, AI, and backendand frontend engineering

+💻 Currently working on MERN Stack projects

+🌱 Learning DSA and C